nnduc/duc.ninja-source/themes/next/README.md

 ## Plugins

-In NexT config now you can find dependencies on each module which was moved to external repositories which can be found by [main organization link](https://github.com/theme-next).
+In NexT config now you can find dependencies on each module which was moved to external repositories which can be found by [main organization link][official-plugins-url].

 For example, if you want to enable `pjax` on your site, go to NexT config and see: